ssshake/simple-translation/README.md

 The example file shows various uses and error handling.

 The translations will default to user's browser's language.
-If there is no translation file for that language is will default to the english translation file.
-Therefore an english translation file is required at a minimum.
+If there is no translation file for that language it will default to the english translation file.
+Therefore an english (or other default) translation file is required at a minimum.

 ### Getting Started